Borgring: Preliminaries

-although no certain date has been offered.
+although no certain date was offered.

 The US Air Force aerial photo (ortho-photo) from Basic Cover 1954 and provided by COWI shows the fortress as a somewhat blurry shadow on the field.

-It was only after echo-photography in November 1970 that it became clear that there might be an actual trelleborg near Lellinge (the circular structure was recognized on a photography by warrant officer Valdemar Ryhl from Air Base Karup).
+It was only after echo-photography in November 1970 that it was suggested there might be an actual trelleborg near Lellinge; the circular structure was recognized on a photography by warrant officer Valdemar Ryhl from Air Base Karup.

 In 1971–72, the Danish National Museum, represented by Thorkild Ramskou, conducted excavations on the site, but the research technology available at the time left the embankment itself undated.
 Evidences of settlement and middens were dated to the Roman Iron Age.
 No evidence of later settlements was found at the excavation site.
 Prior to work there was a general expectation that the excavation would reveal and document that the fortress ring was from the Viking Age and similar to the other known Viking ring fortresses.
 This expectation, however, was not satisfied.